-A grouping function is a function that collects information about attributes associated with commands (i.e., information about commands with the same group value are collected into the group indicated by a commands specified group value).
+A grouping function is a function that collects information about attributes associated with commands (i.e., information about commands with the same group value are collected into the specified group).
 The definition of the attributes and the groups is outside the scope of this standard.